Milnor fibrations and oriented matroids: Abstract

 \section{Abstract}

 We introduce a combinatorial model for the Milnor fibration of a complexified real arrangement using oriented matroids.
-It is a poset quasi-fibration, a notion recently introduced by the first author, whose domain is a subdivision of the Salvetti complex stemming from a natural subdivision of the dual oriented matroid complex.
+It is a poset quasi-fibration, whose domain is a subdivision of the Salvetti complex stemming from a natural subdivision of the dual oriented matroid complex.
 This yields a concrete finite regular CW complex which is homotopy equivalent to the Milnor fiber of the complexified real arrangement and implies that the homotopy type of the Milnor fiber of a complexified real arrangement only depends on the underlying combinatorial structure given by its oriented matroid.
 Moreover, our construction works for any oriented matroid, disregarding realizability, so we obtain a notion of a combinatorial Milnor fibration for any oriented matroid.

 \keywords{Milnor fiber, Oriented matroid, Salvetti complex, poset quasi-fibration} \subjclass[2020]{Primary: 32S55, 52C40, 52C35; Secondary: 32S22, 55R10, 57Q70}